danydodson/danydodson-dev-gatsby/content/posts/2020-05-06/index.md

 template: post
 title: 'Reverse interview: Questions to ask the company during your interview'
 slug: /posts/reverse-interview
+date: 2020-05-06
 draft: false
 cover: index.png
 alt: interview
-date: 2020-05-06
 description: List of the questions from dev to the company.
-Fork it or use it as is.
 category: Programming
 tags: [interview]
 ---